thiefadjacent/discbin/README.md

 # discbin
-Bash utility for sending any command's output to a discord webhook
+Bash utility for sending any command's output to a discord webhook.

 For example, the command
 `cat example.txt | discbin https://discord.com/api/webhooks/example`